Surface Charge Relaxation Controls the Lifetime of Out-of-Equilibrium Colloidal Crystals: Methods

 \subsection{Identification of Crystalline Particles}

-To determine when the colloidal crystals have fully melted, we identify the local environment of each particle by calculating the Bond Order Parameters (BOPs) \cite{steinhardt-1983}.
-These BOPs are based on spherical harmonics $Y^m_l$ of order $l$, where $m$ is an integer between $m=-l$ and $m=l$.
+To determine when the colloidal crystals have fully melted, we use a machine-learning (ML) scheme to identify which particles are in a crystalline structure.
+To this end, we first classify the local environment of each particle by calculating the Bond Order Parameters (BOPs).\cite{steinhardt-1983} These BOPs are based on spherical harmonics $Y^m_l$ of order $l$, where $m$ is an integer between $m=-l$ and $m=l$.
 For each particle $i$, we calculate

 where ${\bf r}_{ij}={\bf r}_j-{\bf r}_i$ is the distance vector between particle $i$ and $j$, and the summation runs over all $N_b(i)$ nearest neighbours of $i$.
-To distinguish more accurately between distinct thermodynamic phases, we calculate the averaged BOPS defined by Lechner and Dellago \cite{lechner-2008}, where we average $q_{lm}(i)$ over the nearest neighbours and the particle itself \cite{lechner-2008}
+To distinguish more accurately between distinct thermodynamic phases, we calculate the averaged BOPS defined by Lechner and Dellago,\cite{lechner-2008} where we average $q_{lm}(i)$ over the nearest neighbours and the particle itself \cite{lechner-2008}

 By averaging over $-l\leq m \leq l$, we define a rotationally invariant BOP